 Before I moved up to Barr’s Hill School I thought the older kids would bully me but when I got here they helped me get around school.
 Barr’s Hill School runs a ‘Movin’ on up’ programme and this helped me to make new friends.

-My favourite subject at school is music and I especially enjoy playing
+My favourite subject at school is music and I especially enjoy playing the keyboard.
+Miss Leavy, my music teacher is very helpful if I get stuck.

 The thing I like best about Barr’s Hill School is the teachers and how much I am learning and this makes me want to study more – like doing more humanities and having the stability that this school brings.
 After school, I go to the school library to do homework or hang out with friends to help them.